ryrob30/mobile-services.en/help/ios/marketing-cloud/mcvid.md

 # Experience Cloud ID {#experience-cloud-id}

-The Experience Cloud ID service provides a universal visitor ID across Experience Cloud solutions.
+The Adobe Experience Platform Identity Service provides a universal visitor ID across Experience Cloud solutions.
 The ID service is required by Analytics for Target, video heartbeat, and future Experience Cloud integrations.

 >[!TIP]
 >
->You do not need to populate the Experience Cloud ID unless you are using the Experience Cloud ID service.
-For more information, see [Experience Cloud ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/).
+>You do not need to populate the Experience Cloud ID unless you are using the Adobe Experience Platform Identity Service.
+For more information, see [Adobe Experience Platform Identity Service](https://marketing.adobe.com/resources/help/en_US/mcvid/).

 **Requires SDK version 4.3 or later**